Andrew Trimble

-Andrew Trimble (born 20 October 1984) is a former Irish rugby union player who played for Ulster and represented Ireland at international level.
+Andrew Trimble (born 20 October 1984) is a former Irish rugby union player from Northern Ireland who played for Ulster and represented Ireland at international level.

 Club career

 He attended Coleraine Academical Institution, where he competed in the Ulster Schools Cup.

 He played at outside centre or on the wing for Ulster Rugby.
 In April 2006 he signed a new three-year deal with Ulster.
 Trimble also played club rugby for Ballymena RFC in the AIB League and has represented Ireland Schools and the Ireland U21 team.

 Due to a pre-season groin injury, however, he required surgery and missed part of the 2007–08 season.
 He later underwent a hernia operation.
 On 30 April 2009, Trimble underwent surgery on his right knee to remove a piece of chipped bone.

 In May 2018, Trimble announced that he would be retiring from rugby at the end of the 2017–18 season.
 He does however, on occasion, still partake in amateur level competition with his local Coleraine rugby club.